Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

 In this section, we explored the use of predictive uncertainty estimates to flag potentially problematic segmentations that require manual review.
 We view this task as a classification problem and we aim to use uncertainty measures to classify segmentations as either good or poor.

+While the common segmentation accuracy metrics (Dice, ASSD, HD) may not always correlate with true segmentation quality \cite{bernard2018deep}, there are no good alternatives to quantify segmentation quality.
 Having experts to manually determine whether an automated segmentation is good or not for a large dataset is time consuming and adds observer noise.
-Instead, we used thresholds on segmentation accuracies to determine good or poor automated segmentation.
-Based on our experience and discussions with our clinical collaborators, we think that contour or surface distance is more indicative of inaccurate segmentations.
-As such, for each method, the predicted segmentation was considered as poor when the ASSD between the prediction and ground truth is greater than the ASSD of inter-observer manual segmentations.
-We used inter-observer ASSD of 1.17 mm for LV, 1.19 mm for Myo, and 1.88 mm for RV, based on a recent relatively large-scale study \citep{bai2018automated}.
-We then evaluated how well the ASSD\textsubscript{WithinSamples} uncertainty measure could identify poor segmentations.
+Instead, we used thresholds on segmentation accuracies to achieve this.
+Based on our experience and discussions with our clinical collaborators, we believe that contour or surface distance is more indicative of inaccurate segmentations.
+As such, for each method, the predicted segmentation was considered as poor when the ASSD between the prediction and manual segmentation is greater than the ASSD between manual observers.
+We used inter-observer ASSD of 1.17 mm for LV, 1.19 mm for Myo, and 1.88 mm for RV, based on a recent relatively large-scale study \cite{bai2018automated}.
+We then evaluated how well the ASSD$_\textrm{WS}$ uncertainty measure could identify potentially poor segmentation.